MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 ## Get-Help

-The first thing you need to know about the help system in PowerShell is how to use the `Get-Help` cmdlet.
+The first thing you need to know about the Help system in PowerShell is how to use the `Get-Help` cmdlet.

 `Get-Help` is a multipurpose command that helps you learn how to use commands once you find them.